 Christmas in Port Richmond

-It sits north of center city Philadelphia, and though a residential district, caters to industry, and serves as a
+It sits north of center city Philadelphia, and though a residential district, back

 In the midst of winter’s freeze came Christmas.